sma1laga/SPT-Flask/README.md

 # Signal Processing Toolkit (SPT-Flask)

-Welcome to **Signal Processing Toolkit (SPT-Flask)** — a web-based learning platform designed for students to explore and understand essential signal processing techniques interactively.
+**Signal Processing Toolkit (SPT-Flask)** is an interactive, browser-based environment for exploring classic and modern DSP concepts.
+The project grew from a simple plotting tool into a full learning platform with simulation and training modules.

 **GitHub Repository:** [SPT-Flask](https://github.com/sma1laga/SPT-Flask)